rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Dreamhost-Readme.md

 ## Setup

 We need to generate the API key that will be used to update DNS records.
-Open the [Web Panel API](https://panel.dreamhost.com/index.cgi) page, and generate a new API key with dns-add_record and dns-remove_record permissions.
+Open the [Web Panel API](https://panel.dreamhost.com/index.cgi) page, and generate a new API key with dns-add_record, dns-list_records, and dns-remove_record permissions.
 It is recommended to name this API key something memorable like "Posh-ACME" by entering this in the "Comment for this key" field.
 Take note of your new API key.

 ## Using the Plugin